mattglennc/orlando_park_incidents/README.md

 * 4% of all incidents were fatal.

 * Space Mountain (Disney World) had the highest fatality rate, with 10% of its incidents resulting in death.

+### Data Source

+This dashboard is based on publicly available data from [Universal/Disney World Incident Data (2002-2022)](https://www.kaggle.com/datasets/aaronjones32/universalwdw-incident-data-20022022/data).
+All credit for the original dataset goes to the dataset author on Kaggle.